ChrisBerenguer/ChrisBerenguer/README.md

 > About me:

-- 💻 Currently working as Product Owner for Bamboo Alternatives
+- 💻 Currently working as Product Owner
 - 🐍 Currently learning Python and It's frameworks
 - 🎓 MSc in Administration
 - 🎓 Specialization in Python Language for business